saltstack/salt-enhancement-proposals/0020-py-version-support.md

 We have always included the Python binary with the mac packages, so that will not change for users that use the mac Python packages.
-Starting with the Sodium release we will no longer support Python 2.7, so if users install Salt on OSX using pip or any other means they will need to install Python >= 3.5.
+Starting with the Sodium release we will no longer support Python 2.7, so if users install Salt on macOS using pip or any other means they will need to install Python >= 3.5.

 Fedora